 Only one homeowner per address may be honored as a L9WHA Linda Jackson Good Neighbor per year

-The 2021 L9WHA Good Neighbor Award recipients are:
+2023 L9WHA Linda Jackson Good Neighbor Award Recipients: